PCGRLLM: Large Language Model-Driven Reward Design for Procedural Content Generation Reinforcement Learning: Experiment

 \textbf{Environment} The \textit{Dungeon} problem features seven game tiles and uses the \textit{Narrow} representation for the environment setting \cite{khalifa2020pcgrl}.
 The level size was set to \( 16 \times 16 \), and the agent was configured to scan the entire level three times per episode.
 The discrete action space consisted of five actions to modify the level, targeting five modifiable tiles: empty, wall, and three enemy types.
 At the start of each episode, the player and one door were randomly placed along one of the four edges of the level, and the nearby \( 3 \times 3 \) tiles were masked as unmodifiable.

 \textbf{RL training} The DRL models were trained using proximal policy optimization (PPO) \cite{schulman2017proximal} for 50 million timesteps using \textit{PureJaxRL} \cite{lu2022discovered} implementation and the hyperparameters detailed in Appendix \hyperref[sec:pcg_agent_parameters]{C}.
-Each input instruction and PE method was repeated five times, and the results were averaged.
+To account for the inherent stochasticity of both the LLM and the DRL models, results were reported by aggregating across 5 random seeds.
+All experimental results are reported as the mean and standard deviation across five independent runs; statistical significance is evaluated using a \textit{t}-test.
 All experiments were conducted on RTX 8000 GPU machines.